-No Genetically Engineered Fish On My Dinner Table!
+Keep Genetically Engineered Fish Off The Dinner Table!

 Sponsor: The Rainforest Site

-Stop corporate interests from messing with our food.
+Stop corporate interests from turning our food into an ecological disaster.

 How would you feel if you were told your food was manipulated with genetic engineering?
 For most of us, the thought would be quite unsettling.